 Public information on the GCR

-Building on the initial success of the GCRO GIS website, this project entails further investment in this Web GIS facility to ensure the continued development of innovative Web GIS tools and spatial data, especially with a view to innovation that makes available information more accessible to the public.
+Building on the initial success of the GCRO GIS website, this project entailed further investment in this Web GIS facility to ensure the continued development of innovative Web GIS tools and spatial data, and the development of new data tools, especially with a view to innovation that makes available information more accessible to the public.

-- Updating the transport theme with data and maps generated from the University of Johannesburg and University of Pretoria’s reports on understanding mobility in the GCR, which are outputs from the Understanding Mobility project.
-The map layers represent a dynamic visualisation of the transport questions in the 2009 and 2011 Quality of Life surveys.
-The exact layers and functionality will be dependent on the final data delivered.
+- Updating the transport theme with data and maps generated from the University of Johannesburg and University of Pretoria’s reports on understanding mobility in the GCR, which were outputs from the Understanding Mobility project.
+The map layers represented a dynamic visualisation of the transport questions in the 2009 and 2011 Quality of Life surveys.
+The exact layers and functionality was dependent on the final data delivered.

 - Minor application fixes, tool enhancements and upgrades.